 Pop Quiz - Are You Worthy of Death?

 In a world where subjective morality is ever-increasing, most people look around themselves and think they’re “pretty good” or at least not as bad as “that guy over there.”
-The Apostle Paul tells us that those who compare themselves, among themselves, are not wise (2Co 10:12).
+But Scripture warns that “they measuring themselves by themselves, and comparing themselves among themselves, are not wise” (2Co 10:12).

 Not convinced yet?
 Let’s take a pop quiz just to double-check.